M-Yasser1215/cloud-native-task-manager/README.md

 ## 💭 Future Improvements

 - **Mobile responsiveness** - the app is currently designed for desktop browsers only.
 A full responsive redesign using CSS media queries and a mobile-first layout would make it usable across all screen sizes and devices.
+- **Email verification** - send a confirmation code or magic link to the user's email on registration to verify they own the address before activating the account.
+Could be implemented using SMTP (e.g. Gmail, SendGrid, or Resend).
 - Add due dates to tasks with a date picker and overdue highlighting.
 - Edit task title and description inline without a modal.
 - Add task categories or tags for better organisation.
 - Rate limiting on auth endpoints to prevent brute force attacks.
 - Refresh token flow so users aren't logged out after JWT expiry.
 - End-to-end tests with Cypress covering the auth flow and task CRUD.
-- Change Favicon and Tab name to match the app
+- Change Favicon and Tab name to match the app.